ax-va/Elastic-Stack-Recipes-Chen-Akadiri-2024/01--installing-elastic-stack/01-4--installing-on-local-machine.md

 - In order to avoid the error
-`fatal exception while booting Elasticsearchjava.lang.RuntimeException: can not run elasticsearch as root`, create a new user and a new group, and change the owner
+`fatal exception while booting Elasticsearchjava.lang.RuntimeException: can not run elasticsearch as root`, create a new user and a new group, and change the owner for all subdirectories
 ```unix
 $ sudo adduser elastic
 $ sudo chown -R elastic:elastic /bin/elasticsearch/elasticsearch-8.15.1